 The Golisano Children’s Museum of Naples (C’MON) celebrates Earth Day in conjunction with Founder’s Fun Day each year.
 However, C’MON develops an appreciation of earth every day with hands-on exhibit galleries including “Green Construction” for environmentally friendly building; “The Banyan Tree,” a two-story banyan climbing frame with a lookout platform and crawling branches; and “At the Beach,” where a giant shell fosters a love for the outdoors and teaches the anatomy of a shark eye shell.
 See the museum’s calendar of events and festivals.

 The Naples Botanical Garden is a 170-acre complex featuring lakes, distinct natural habitats and ecosystems, nature trails and a birding tower in addition to landscaped gardens blooming with plants from Florida, Asia, the Caribbean and Brazil.
 With a focus on green energy and the environment, Naples Botanical Garden has incorporated high-performance and sustainable green building practices into the design of its landscape and facilities.

 Sailing Florida’s Paradise Coast

 Get up close and personal with Mother Nature by taking an eco-tour of the Naples area’s land-based wilderness trails, or tours by canoe, kayak or boat.
-Spend a day sailing with Island Sailing, Off The Hook Adventures or Sailing Adventures, or opt for any of the area’s other on-the-water charters or cruises.
+Spend a day sailing with Island Sailing, Off The Hook Adventures or Florida Sailing Adventures, or opt for any of the area’s other on-the-water charters or cruises.
 Several tour owners are members of the Florida Society for Ethical Ecotourism, offering eco-friendly treks into the wilderness and more than 30 miles of sparkling beaches.